Eftekharnaeem/RafSnow-q2a/README.md

 	 I have already designed some themes and am still working on them.
 </p>
 <p>
-	Since I haven't released any themes yet, I'm thinking of releasing a modified theme for the first time for Snowflat.
+	Since I haven't released any themes yet, I'm thinking of releasing a modified theme of snowflat for the first time.
 </p>
 <p>
 	Now my first theme is published.